Finding your lost dog

-Moxy likes to run—so it can be hard to find a dog like him when he goes missing.
-Running is just part of what an English Springer Spaniel does, though, so even though he loves his home and family, he also loves to chase, hunt, and see what might be just over the next hill.
-When he escapes, his owners need all their dog-finder skills.
+Moxy likes to run — so it can be hard to find a dog like him when he goes missing.
+Running is just part of what an English springer spaniel does, though, so even though he loves his home and family, he also loves to chase, hunt, and see what might be just over the next hill.
+When he escapes, his owners need all their dog-finding skills.

-He didn't have his collar on anymore, but he did have a pet microchip—one of the best ways available today to find a lost pet—and the shelter workers were able get all of his information by scanning it.
+He didn’t have his collar on anymore, but he did have a pet microchip — one of the best ways available today to find a lost pet — and the shelter workers were able to get all of his information by scanning it.

-Your window of opportunity to find a dog is fairly narrow, so a few very specific strategies can make a big difference in effectively recovering him if he ever gets lost.
+Your window of opportunity to find a dog is fairly small, so a few very specific strategies can make a big difference in effectively recovering him if he ever gets lost.

 Your first line of defense against a lost pet is identification.
-A registered microchip and identification tags make it easier for a rescuer who may find your pet to help reunite you.
-Register your pet's microchip online with a pet recovery service like HomeAgain®.
+A registered microchip with updated contact information and identification tags make it easier for a rescuer who may find your pet to help reunite you.
+Register your pet’s microchip online with a pet recovery service like HomeAgain®.

-Whether or not your pet has identification, a smart pet detective acts immediately—time is of the essence when your pet disappears.
+Whether or not your pet has identification, it is important to act immediately.
+Time is of the essence when your pet disappears.
 Start getting the word out right away.2

 If you want to find a dog, think like a dog.
-Don't zoom about in a panic—there are places in or near your home, property, and immediate neighborhood that may have always been interesting to your pet.
-Sometimes, a lost puppy is asleep in a closet or under a bed.
+Don’t zoom about in a panic — there are places in or near your home, property, and immediate neighborhood that may have always been interesting to your pet.2 Sometimes, a lost puppy is asleep in a closet or under a bed.
 Sometimes, you can find a dog just by visiting the neighbors.

 Once you’ve covered your immediate neighborhood, don’t assume your pet won’t go far from home.
 Dogs have been found many miles from their homes, so even though your dog may still be in the neighborhood, don’t assume that to be the case.